gristlekinginc/metsci-site-v2/docs/tutorial-basics/005-adding-a-device.md

 ### Now...wait.

 After a few minutes, you should see events and frames start to populate.
-You’ll see the status, battery level, and other details.
-The console will show you when the sensor requests to join and when it’s accepted.
+You'll see the status, battery level, and other details.
+The console will show you when the sensor requests to join and when it's accepted.

-That’s how you add a device to the MeteoScientific ChirpStack console.
+That's how you add a device to the MeteoScientific ChirpStack console.